 1. Fights Deadly Diseases

 Cancer: Regular consumption of blackberries can prevent a few types of cancer cells.
 The fruit is known to have ellagic acid, which is effective against cancer prevention.
-In addition, it is exceptionally rich in antioxidants, especially anthocyanin, which in turn helps to reduce or neutralize the free radicals.
+In addition, it is exceptionally rich in antioxidants, especially anthocyanin, which helps reduce or neutralize the free radicals.
 Free radicals in our body are known to damage DNA.
 Therefore, by preventing DNA damage, the carcinogenic behavior of our body could be lessened.

 The research, led by Dr. Minna Rahnasto-Rilla, observed that anthocyanin seems to decrease the activity of carcinogenic genes and elevate the function of cancer-preventing genes.
 (1)

 They work even better when consumed with a teaspoon of honey.
-Even the blackberry leaves can be chewed for diabetes control.
+Even blackberry leaves can be chewed for diabetes control.
 (2)

 Heart Diseases: Nutritional epidemiology has enough evidence of the cardioprotective effects of consuming fruits and vegetables high in fiber, micronutrients, and various phytochemicals.
 Blackberries are rich in all these.